Duburd/Sentinel-mobile/README.md

 1. Clone this repo.
 2. run `yarn install` from the project's root directory in terminal to install dependencies.
 2. input `yarn start` in terminal to start server.
-3. scan QR code in Expo app.
+3. scan the QR code in your Expo app.

 ---
 ## dependencies